NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/README.md

 Take, for example, another one of my machine learning projects that utilises decision trees to generate market predictions, which an options straddle strategy uses as trade signals (see other repository).
 To get the best trading performance there are many hyperparameters that could be tuned.
 Say we wanted to select ten of these, and for each one test five different values.
-This would result in 5^10≈9.77 million different permutations.
+This would result in $5^{10} ≈ 9.77$ million different permutations.

-Only with a vast amount of parallel computing power and enough time would it be possible to test these many permutations, but in any normal sense this is not a practical approach.
+Only with a vast amount of parallel computing power and enough time would it be possible to test these many permutations, but in any realistic sense this is not a practical approach.
 Bayesian Optimisation could reduce the number of combinations of hyperparameters to hundreds or a few thousand, significantly reducing costs.